Fat Tire Electric Bikes for Big Guys: Ultimate Guide

 Before Every Ride (The "T-B-A-C" Check)

 Tires: Check the air pressure every time you ride.
+Ideal fat tire pressure usually ranges from 15 to 20 PSI, but heavier riders should stay near the upper end to avoid rim damage and sluggish handling.
+Lower pressures can help with sand or snow traction, but always match PSI to your terrain and payload for safety and performance.
 Heavier riders must keep tire pressure at the higher end of the range printed on the tire's sidewall.
 This prevents pinch flats and protects the rims from damage when you hit something hard.

 Brakes: Squeeze both brake levers before you start riding.
 They should feel firm and stop the bike quickly, not feel soft or spongy.
 Roll the bike and test that the brakes actually stop the wheels effectively.